R0mb0/Studio-del-moto-uniformemente-accelerato-con-arduino/README.md

 Write: `sudo node server.js`

 ## Experiment.
-Start Arduino, and look how the graphic change in raltion to the collected data by Arduino
+Start Arduino, and look how the graphic change in relation to the collected data by Arduino